PP-Module for LiFi Access Systems

 [USE CASE 1] Standalone Device

-The TOE is a standalone network device that serves as a single network endpoint that provides connectivity to LiFi clients.
+The TOE is a standalone network device that serves as a single network endpoint providing connectivity to LiFi clients.

 [USE CASE 2] Distributed System